 Choose teaching strategies that require children to interact with words in meaningful contexts.

 Point out vocabulary words when you encounter them in the book.
 You can check children’s understanding or remind them of the word’s meaning.

 Think aloud to model strategies readers use to figure out new words.
-These strategies include using context clues, or using familiar word parts to figure out new words.
-Choose some read aloud lessons where vocabulary is the primary literacy objective.
+These strategies include using context clues or using familiar word parts to figure out new words.
+Choose some read aloud lessons in which vocabulary is the primary literacy objective.

 Guidelines for Choosing Vocabulary Words

 Most high-quality read aloud books have many rich vocabulary words.
 Sometimes, there are so many that it is hard to choose which to teach.
 Here are some things to consider when choosing words to focus on during a read aloud: